rohit-dalvi/Azure-Data-Engineering-Projects/README.md

 - Integrating data from multiple sources (e.g., on-premises SQL Server and cloud-based GitHub repositories) due to differences in data formats & structures.
 - Ensuring data quality and consistency across different data sources.
-- Managing access for on-premise and cloud user with securiity credentials in Entra ID and key vault.
+- Managing access for on-premise and cloud users with security credentials in Entra ID and key vault.
-- Setting parameters for dynamic parsing and migration of source files to sink folder using json script.
+- Setting parameters for dynamic parsing and migration of source files to sink folder using JSON script.
 - Mounting the storage account to azure data lake bronze container.
 - Creating external tables in synapse analytics using CETAS which required scope credential, data source link, file formats etc.
 - Integration of various azure services and applications, their linkage for effecient assembly.